 Limerick's Future Creators

-Thanks to Creative Ireland and Limerick City & County Council, the IACC has worked on two collaborative projects with other youth groups.
-The first was a project involving the Irish Chamber Orchestra Youth Orchestra (ICOYO).
+Thanks to Creative Ireland and Limerick City & County Council, the IACC began a collaborative project with other youth groups entitled ‘Limerick’s Future Creators’.
+The first project involved the Irish Chamber Orchestra Youth Orchestra (ICOYO).
 Our youth performance group worked over a period of months on their creativity and performance skills, and with the help of Fidget Feet tutors and weekend intensives, brought it all together with the music of ICOYO.
 The performance happened in April 2019 and was a great success.

 The second project expanded the collaboration to bring the Limerick Youth Dance Company (LYDC) into the group.
 All three youth groups hosted a workshop where they explored the potential of their collaboration, and shared their skills with each other.
 In March 2020 they came together to have a sharing of some of these ideas, and demonstrate the possibilities of combining aerial, dance, and music.
 You can see some of this in the video of the sharing.

-Lee Clayden, Kathryn Cooley, Aisling Ní Cheallaigh, & Emma Poole were part of the 2019 project.
-In 2020, Chantal McCormick, Sara Granda Alvarado, Kathrine Barnecutt, and Rachel Sheil have facilitated these youth groups.
+In 2020, Chantal McCormick, Sara Granda Alvarado, Kathrine Barnecutt, and Rachel Sheil facilitated these youth groups.